 Water is the most damaging force on earth and your roof is the first shield of defense against it.
 Proper maintenance can help a lot, but even the most well-maintained roofs will eventually begin leaking.
-Nothing lasts forever!

-3 Types of Roof
+The Three Types of Roof

-Newer manufactured homes will have standard trusses, these are also called a peaked or pitched roof, and are covered with shingles.
-Double wide roofs use half trusses that become a single standard truss once setup.
+Newer manufactured homes will have standard trusses -- these are also called a peaked or pitched roof and are covered with shingles.
+Double wide roofs use half trusses that become a single standard truss once set up.

 Coating Metal Roofs